appsmithorg/appsmith-docs/widget-reference/text.md

 #### Truncate Text

 This property shortens the text in the text box and further adds three ellipses at the bottom left of the widget.
-Clicking on the three ellipses opens up a pop-up showing all the text inside the text widget.                                              &#x20;
+Clicking on the three ellipses opens up a pop-up showing all the text inside the text widget.
+It is enabled by default and truncation will only be applied if the text is longer than what can fix inside the given widget area.                                              &#x20;

 {% embed url="https://youtu.be/Pex6RAyeHso" %}